Softcatala/whisper-ctranslate2/README.md

 ## Loading the model from a directory

 `--model_directory` option allows to specify the directory from which you want to load a CTranslate2 Whisper model.
-For example, if you want to load your own quantified [Whisper model](https://opennmt.net/CTranslate2/conversion.html) version or using your own [Whisper fine-tuned](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event) version.
+For example, if you want to load your own quantized [Whisper model](https://opennmt.net/CTranslate2/conversion.html) version or using your own [Whisper fine-tuned](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event) version.
 The model must be in CTranslate2 format.

 ## Using Voice Activity Detection (VAD) filter